ATR 72

-During the 1980s, French aerospace company Aérospatiale and Italian aviation conglomerate Aeritalia merged their work on a new generation of regional aircraft.
-A new jointly owned company, ATR, was established to develop, manufacture, and market their first airliner, which was later designated as the ATR 42.
-On 16 August 1984, the first model of the series, designated as the ATR 42-300, performed the type's maiden flight.
-During the mid-1980s, the ATR 72 was developed as a stretched variant of the ATR 42.
-On 27 October 1989, Finnish airline Finnair became the first airline to operate the type in revenue service.
+The ATR 72 is a twin-engine turboprop, short-haul regional airliner developed and produced in France and Italy by aircraft manufacturer ATR.

+The number "72" in its name is derived from the aircraft's typical standard seating capacity of 72 passengers.

 The ATR 72 has also been used as a corporate transport, cargo aircraft, and maritime patrol aircraft.

 To date, all of the ATR series have been completed at the company's final assembly line in Toulouse, France; ATR benefits from sharing resources and technology with Airbus SE, which has continued to hold a 50% interest in the company.
 Successive models of the ATR 72 have been developed.
 Typical updates have included new avionics, such as a glass cockpit, and the adoption of newer engine versions to deliver enhanced performance, such as increased efficiency and reliability and reductions in operating costs.
-The aircraft share a high degree of commonality with the smaller ATR 42, which remains in production as of January 2023.
+The aircraft shares a high degree of commonality with the smaller ATR 42, which remains in production as of 2025.

+History

+ATR (Avions de transport régional or Aerei da Trasporto Regionale) is a joint venture formed by French aerospace company Aérospatiale (now part of Airbus) and Italian aviation conglomerate Aeritalia (now Leonardo S.p.A.).
+During the 1980s, French aerospace company Aérospatiale and Italian aviation conglomerate Aeritalia merged their work on a new generation of regional aircraft.
+The new jointly owned company, ATR, was established to develop, manufacture, and market their first airliner, later designated the ATR 42.
+On 16 August 1984, the first model of the series, designated as the ATR 42-300, performed the type's maiden flight.
+During the mid-1980s, the ATR 72 was developed as a stretched variant of the ATR 42.
+On 27 October 1989, Finnish airline Finnair became the first airline to operate this type in revenue service.